-In “Comfort” mode (2nd option), the small tank in the unit is heated to above 102F prior to the ask for water, so it’s already hot when you turn the faucet on!
+In “Comfort” mode (2nd option), the small tank in the unit heats water to above 102F prior to the ask for water, so it’s already hot when you turn the faucet on!
 The heating of this tank takes very little time.
 This uses more propane (a little) but saves water usage, which is great if you’re out boondocking.

-There are also options for “Winterization” for operation with the electric antifreeze kit and “Clean” which is used for a declacification process that is one-of-its-kind in the industry!
+“Winterization” and “Clean” are also options.
+You’ll use the “Winterization” option for operation with the electric antifreeze kit.
+“Clean” starts an automatic decalcification process that is one-of-its-kind in the industry!
 We cover these options in a bit more detail down below.

 AquaGo Pros and Considerations

-- Hybrid tank allows for instant hot water in Comfort mode – no waiting for the heating unit to start up
+The on-demand function means that we have an inexhaustible hot water supply.
+The innovative hybrid tank design allows for instant hot water in Comfort mode.
+This means no waiting for the heating unit to start up.

-- Basic model cannot operate in frost conditions
+Second, the Truma AquaGo Basic model cannot operate in frost conditions (below 45 degrees Fahrenheit).

-- Not available as DIY install, and dealerships tend to charge a lot for installation (go to Truma Service Center if you can!)
+Third, this water heater is not available as DIY install, and dealerships tend to charge a lot for installation.
+We recommend going to a Truma Service Center if you can!